 The Criteria for Businesses Looking to Establish in Jersey

-Jersey has a 0%-10% business tax regime which relocating businesses may benefit from, therefore the Island will look for the added value that a business and/or its employees it can bring to Jersey.
+Jersey has a 0%-10% business tax regime which relocating businesses may benefit from, therefore the Island will look for the added value that a business and/or its employees can bring to Jersey.

-Any business looking to relocate to and/or establish in Jersey will need to fulfill most of the criteria outlined below.
+Any business looking to relocate to and/or establish in Jersey will need to fulfil most of the criteria outlined below.
 However, this does not guarantee the success of an application, other considerations are also taken into account such as reputational concerns for the Island and relevant legislation/regulation.

 Criteria for businesses looking to relocate to Jersey: